cdev-framework/cdev-sdk/README.md

 ```

 ### View the logs of the function
-You might have to wait a sec for the logs to process in the cloud
+You might have to wait a few seconds for the logs to process in the cloud
 ```
 $ cdev run function.logs hello_world_comp.hello_world_function
 ```